 Hyperglycemia Symptoms: The Telltale Signs and What to Do

-Recognize The Signs of Hyperglycemia and Take Action.
+Recognize The Symptoms of Hyperglycemia and Take Action.

 Hyperglycemia, or high blood sugar, is an excess of glucose in the bloodstream.
 Even when you do your best to manage your blood glucose, you will experience highs.
-These highs can be dangerous if you don’t act quickly.
-The reference table below can help you quickly recognize the signs of hyperglycemia (when your fasting blood glucose is at or above 11 mmol/L)1 and act.
+High blood sugars can lead to dangerous complications.
+The reference table below can help you quickly recognize the symptoms of hyperglycemia (when your fasting blood glucose is at or above 11 mmol/L)1 and act.
 You may want to print it off and keep it handy.

 Recognize and treat symptoms of hyperglycemia

 |Symptoms to look out for||What to do|

 Did you have a larger-than-usual meal or snack?

 Did you not take enough insulin?

 Were you less physically active than usual?